 In addition to running Spring Boot applications by using java -jar, it is also possible to make fully executable applications for Unix systems.
 A fully executable jar can be executed like any other executable binary or it can be registered with init.d or systemd.
-This makes it very easy to install and manage Spring Boot applications in common production environments.
+This helps when installing and managing Spring Boot applications in common production environments.